ur-whitelab/fedchem/README.md

 ```angular2html
 python downloadDataset.py
 ```
+We provide the scaffold splitting results for all datasets and save them at ./data/scaffoldresult/scffoldLabel_xxx.pt

 ## Usage
 You need a gpu to run the code.
 We log the results with wandb.